kylej1994/graffiti/FeedAcceptanceTests.md

 # Feed Acceptance Tests

+### Setting up the mock server:
+`$ pip install Flask`
+`$ cd server/mock`
+`$ python __init__.py`

 ### Testing in Simulator
 To run Graffiti in Simulator, click the play button in the top left.
-You need to set your location in simulator:
+You can set your location in simulator:

 `Debug > Location > Custom Location`

-Then select custom location and set the latitude to `todo` and longitude to `todo`
+Then select custom location and set the latitude to `todo` and longitude to `todo`, but our mock server only has posts for a single location.

 #### Feed Layout
 * When there are no posts for a given location, the feed displays a message that there are no posts.